Divorce Coaching

 • manage your feelings to help you think clearly and strategically.

-• understand your needs, interests, and goals for post-divorce life.
+• understand and be able to communicate your needs, interests, and goals for post-divorce life.

 • achieve your best decision-making capability.